 Legislators develop, introduce, or enact laws and statutes at the local, tribal, state, or federal level.

-Postmasters and Mail Superintendents plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office.
-Also coordinate activities of workers engaged in postal and related work in assigned post office.
+Postmasters and Mail Superintendents plan, direct, or coordinate operational, administrative, management, and support services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.